eclipse-archived/ceylon-lang.org/documentation/1.1/tour/dynamic.md

 ## Runtime type checking

-When a dynamically typed expression is evaluated, certain runtime type checks are performed, which can result in a typing exception.
+When a dynamically typed expression is evaluated, certain runtime type checks are performed, which can result in a runtime typing exception.

-## Example
+## Interoperating with native JavaScript

-This example demonstrates the use of a native JavaScript API.
+The reason Ceylon supports partially typed declarations and dynamically typed expressions is to allow interoperation with JavaScript objects written in JavaScript.
+The next example illustrates the use of a native JavaScript API.
 Try it:

     dynamic {
         dynamic req = XMLHttpRequest();